 Our honey is minimally treated & handled to preserve its flavour and nutrients.
 We don't use any additives or preservatives.
 Some of the wildflowers that grow in the area include fireweed, clover, heather, blackberries and others.
-The color of the honey depends on the time of year and what flowers are currently in bloom; the color tends to darken as the seasons progress (lighter color/milder flavor in the spring and darker color/stronger flavor in the fall).
-We harvest in all 3 seasons in order to experience all the flavors of Vancouver!
+The color of the honey depends on the time of year and what flowers are currently in bloom; the color tends to darken as the seasons progress (lighter color & milder flavor in the spring and darker color & stronger flavor in the fall).
+We harvest in the summer, spring and fall in order to capture all the seasonal flavors of Vancouver!

 "Wildflower honey is perhaps the most special of all, because the flavour will be different, depending on exactly where it came from, and your local wildflower will have a flavour as unique to your region as the many species of wildflower that grow there.
 It will also contain grains of pollen from each of those plants, and many people believe that regular exposure to that local pollen reduces allergy problems.
 Your local beekeeper will sell you honey that has not been heat treated.
 Large grocery stores do not want honey crystallizing on the shelves, so they generally insist on heat treating to make sure this does not happen.
 Unfortunately that heat treatment destroys some of the delicate anti-oxidants and enzymes that are naturally present in honey."